topquark22/Plexorino/README.md

 Plexorino brings you skeleton code for multiplexer and demultiplexer to achieve this.
 Take this logic and use it in your own circuit project.

 Note: This is a library.
-The file **plexorino.ino** contains test cases and is just there to enable compilation.
+The file **plexorino.ino** contains test cases only.

 ## Introduction